smapiot/piral/docs/commands/validate-pilet.md

 ### `stays-small`

 Checks if the main bundle of the pilet is not exceeding a given threshold.
+The pilet must have been built beforehand for this validation to be conclusive.
+Negative values yield a warning if the absolute size in kB is exceeded.
+Positive values yield an error if the absolute size in kB is exceeded.
+A value of 0 turns this validation off.
+By default, a pilet's main bundle exceeding 50 kB will result in a warning.

 **Options**: `number`